DCC-Lab/PyHardwareLibrary/README-Communication-ports.md

 5. `readData()` from the port
 6. `close()` the port

-Here is an excerpt below:
+Here is an excerpt below in `CommunicationPort`:

 ```python
 class CommunicationPort: